 5.c Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels

-PEFC and SDG 5
+How PEFC contributes to SDG 5

 PEFC certification promotes gender equality and the role of women in forestry through a variety of requirements and processes.
 Forest managers must be committed to equal opportunities and non-discrimination, and gender equality promoted.